flasticky/flasticky/README.md

 * 🌍  I'm based in Prague.
 * 💻  My [personal website](https://flaskjan.tech).
 * 🚀  I'm currently working on improving my skills in computer networking and cybersecurity.
-* 🧠  I'm learning to enhance my skills in IT.
+* 🧠  I'm learning to enhance my skills in cybersecurity.
 * ⚡  Exploring IT learning avenues and open to collaborative ventures.

 ### Skills